atomist/org-visualizer/README.md

 You will need the following installed on your machine for the out of the box aspects to work:

-- The `git` binary
+- The `git` binary.
 - Java
   - A JDK (*not* a JRE)
   - Maven - `mvn` must be on the path.
 - Node
 - npm

+`git` is always required.
+Java or Node binaries are required only if working with those technologies in the projects you are analyzed.

 All artifacts referenced in Maven or Node projects must be accessible when the analysis runs.
 You can check this by manually running `mvn` or `npm i` on the relevant projects.

 ### Analyze your repositories